cosent/cosent.nl/content/en/blog/plone-addon-backward-compatible.md

 Now the challenge is, to consistently release this package in such a way, that it also builds correctly on all these versions, especially also on the ancient Python 2.7 Plone 4.3 buildout.

-In the past months (winter 2025), we&rsquo;ve seen tons of breakage in the build chain.
+In the past months (winter 2025), we've seen tons of breakage in the build chain.
 Setuptools keeps shifting the goalposts.
 Building a project now with the current setuptools, will build `collective_collabora` with an underscore instead of `collective.collabora`.

 ### Goal

-Normally I&rsquo;d use `zest.releaser` to release packages.
+Normally I'd use `zest.releaser` to release packages.
 The initial 0.9.0 release of collective.collabora was done manually by Alessandro.
-Let&rsquo;s see if I can:
+Let's see if I can:

 -   test the currently released egg, by removing mr.developer from the dev envs
 -   get a working testpypi roundtrip using zest.releaser that works in all dev envs